This recipe for Easy Homemade French Bread is actually the recipe that I made in my 7th Grade Home Ec class.

 Add in salt, oil, and flour.
-Stir with a large wooden spoon or mixer until it becomes too difficult, then knead for two minutes on a floured surface.
+Stir with a large wooden spoon or mixer (I used my Kitchen Aid with a dough hook) until it becomes too difficult, then knead for two minutes on a floured surface.

 Spray a large bowl with non-stick cooking spray and place dough in the bowl.
 Cover with a dish towel and let it raise until it doubles in size (I usually place the bread in my kitchen window sill where there is sunlight and it’s a little warmer.
 I have found that on cooler days – like in the winter time – it sometimes take a little longer to double in size).

-If you want to get fancy and make your bread look the way that it does in the picture, use a sharp knife and slice about 1/3 of the way down into the bread, opening up little cracks about 2" apart.
-The cracks will separate more as they rise and bake.
+If you want to get fancy and make your bread look the way that it does in the picture, use a REALLY sharp knife and slice about 1/3 of the way down into the bread, spacing the little cuts about 2″ apart.

 Bake at 375 degrees for 20-30 minutes, or until the top is golden brown and the bread sounds hollow when tapped.